NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/educational/actions.md

 - url_github

+- url_gemini

 - url_claude

 - url_chatgpt

-- url_gemini

-1. Open spotify or trigger play/pause: spotify
+2. Open **Spotify** or trigger play/pause in the app

-1. Microphone ON/OFF toggle: is_mic_muted, toggle_mic
+3. **Microphone ON/OFF toggle** with is_mic_muted, toggle_mic

-1. Trigger hotkeys/shortcuts: hot_keys (example usage in hk_terminal and copy)
+4. Trigger **hotkeys/shortcuts**: hot_keys (example usage in hk_terminal and copy)

-1. Open VSCode with a given project path: open_vscode
+5. Open **VSCode** with a given project path: open_vscode

-Control of vscode appearance for each project is done through the

-hidden .vscode folder inside the project directory and the file settings.json
+- I like to control the vscode appearance for each project.
+I assign different color settings for the title and status bars so that I have a visual cue of which project I am working on on which window, when I have multiple vscode windows open, and I use ALT + TAB to switch between applications.

-1. Type text and text blocks or snippets:
+6. Type text and text blocks or snippets:

 - type_text, type_snippet

-- type_keyring: Type and enter passwords without exposing them in your codebase.
-The password can be stored in config.env
+- type_keyring: Type and enter passwords.
+However, it is recommended to leave this function unused.
+I need to find a way to encrypt passwords.
+I leave this here as a placeholder for a future implementation, as I do not know at the moment how to do it securely.
+Therefore, in the config.env file it is recommended to leave the KEYRING_PW variable empty.

-1. Open obsidian with a given vault path.
-It supports the possibility to open multiple vaults,

-so you can reuse the function in different keys for different vaults: open_obsidian
+7. Open **Obsidian** with a given vault path.
+It supports the possibility to open multiple vaults, so you can reuse the function in different keys for different vaults with open_obsidian.
+However, it is needed to specify the codename, and the path to the vault needs to be in the config.env file.

-1. Execute bash scripts: execute_bash
+8. **Execute bash** scripts: execute_bash

-Example of usage in terminal_env_jarvis and terminal_env_busybee for basic scripts
+- Example of usage in terminal_env_jarvis and terminal_env_busybee for basic scripts

-Example of advanced usage with git_commit_workflow.sh
+- Example of advanced usage with git_commit_workflow.sh

-1. Open nautilus windows with a target path.
-If that path is already open in another window,

-simply raise it, to avoid multiple nautilus windows with the same path (which happens often

-if this check is not in place before opening the window).

-This was the trigger to change to X11 from Wayland, as Wayland does not support window

-management in a straightforward way as X11 does, and it was giving me too many headaches.

-I do not discard in the future to TRY to implement jarvis in wayland.
+9. Open nautilus windows with a target path.
+If that path is already open in another window, simply raise it, to avoid multiple nautilus windows with the same path (which happens often if this check is not in place before opening the window).
+This was the trigger to change to X11 from Wayland, as Wayland does not support window management in a straightforward way as X11 does, and it was giving me too many headaches.
+I do not discard in the future to ==TRY== to implement jarvis in wayland.

 *[Source: actions.py:33]*

 ---

 <a id="general-3"></a>

+## Circular import to avoid

+I was importing render_keys from ui.render at the top of the file, but this was causing a circular import issue.

+render_keys import moved inside toggle_mic function to avoid circular import

+This breaks the cycle: actions -> ui.render -> core.logic -> actions

+*[Source: actions.py:66]*

+---

+<a id="general-4"></a>

 The config.initialization.init_module() function uses hasattr() to check if each variable